How to Convert React JS to Next JS: A Step-by-Step Guide

 Enhanced SEO Capabilities

 By converting your React application to a Next app, you gain significant SEO advantages.
 Pre-rendered pages are easily indexed by search engines, improving visibility and driving organic traffic.
+This transition is essential for understanding how to make React SEO-friendly.

 Simplified Routing